Big Dig: Construction phase

 The project was managed by the Massachusetts Turnpike Authority, with the Big Dig and the Turnpike's Boston Extension from the 1960s being financially and legally joined by the legislature as the Metropolitan Highway System.
 Design and construction was supervised by a joint venture of Bechtel Corporation and Parsons Brinckerhoff.
 Because of the enormous size of the project—too large for any company to undertake alone—the design and construction of the Big Dig was broken up into dozens of smaller subprojects with well-defined interfaces between contractors.
 Major heavy-construction contractors on the project included Jay Cashman, Modern Continental, Obayashi Corporation, Perini Corporation, Peter Kiewit Sons' Incorporated, J. F. White, and the Slattery division of Skanska USA.
-(Of those, Modern Continental was awarded the greatest gross value of contracts, joint ventures included.)
+Of those, Modern Continental was awarded the greatest gross value of contracts, joint ventures included.

 The nature of the Charles River crossing had been a source of major controversy throughout the design phase of the project.
 Many environmental advocates preferred a river crossing entirely in tunnels, but this, along with 27 other plans, was rejected as too costly.
-Finally, with a deadline looming to begin construction on a separate project that would connect the Tobin Bridge to the Charles River crossing, Salvucci overrode the objections and chose a variant of the plan known as "Scheme Z".
+With a deadline looming to begin construction on a separate project that would connect the Tobin Bridge to the Charles River crossing, Salvucci overrode the objections and chose a variant of the plan known as "Scheme Z".
 This plan was considered to be reasonably cost-effective, but had the drawback of requiring highway ramps stacked up as high as 100 ft immediately adjacent to the Charles River.

 The city of Cambridge objected to the visual impact of the chosen Charles River crossing design.
 The city sued to revoke the project's environmental certificate and forced the project planners to redesign the river crossing again.